-The Executive Board Packet will be sent to members through the e-mail (via a link to the packet posted on the SEAGO website).
+The Administrative Council Packet will be sent to members through e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
 We will not be mailing a hard copy of the packet unless you request one.

 If you have any questions, please call me at (520) 432-5301 Extension 202.
 You can also send an e-mail to rheiss@seago.org.